netgusto/netgusto/README.md

 ### Hi there 👋

 I'm Jerome.
-I'm a Software Engineer.
+I'm a Senior Software Engineer @cloudflare working on our Vector DB Vectorize.

 These are some of the side projects I'm working on.